Manta-Network/docs/docs/Introduction.md

 ## Products

-### The Decentralized Anonymous Payment (DAP)
+### MantaPay: Privacy Preserving Multi-Asset Decentralized Payment

-DAP protocol is based on zk-SNARK.
+Is based on zk-SNARK.
 It allows users to swap Polkadot and its Parachain tokens with corresponding private tokens, pay with privacy tokens, and redeem base coins from private tokens.

-### The Decentralized Anonymous Exchange (DAX)
+### MantaSwap: Privacy Preserving Decentralized Exchange

 DAX protocol is based on AMM and zk-SNARK.
 Users can anonymously trade private versions of tokens on the platform between each other.
 The price formation method of the decentralized private token exchange protocol is consistent with the mainstream AMM.
 The revenue model of Manta tokens is based on the rebate and redeem of swap usage fees and transaction fees.
 In the future, the team will also develop products like synthetic asset stable coins based on Manta.